JaceDeane/pokeRGBplus/TO DO.md

 - Finish updating the Summary screen*

-- Update the Pokédex UI
+- Finish updating the Pokédex UI

 - Add the mask to the player's title sprite (will need to condense OAM by 8x16 sprites)